mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 ##### Pod Status

-Display the status for tasks in one pod or all pods
+Display the status for tasks in one pod or all pods:

 ```shell
 $ dcos kubernetes manager pod status [<flags>] [<pod>]